-NOTE I - RELATED PARTIES
+NOTE H - RELATED PARTIES

-During the years ended December 31, 2023, and 2022, Board members provided \$4,784,585 and \$3,839,961 in revenue and support to FARA, respectively.
-This excludes the value of donated services described in Note B. The increase in Board member contributions from 2022 to 2023 was due to contributions to support the Institutional Research Programs described in Note O, support for Directed Research Projects, and an overall increase in Board member giving.
+During the years ended December 31, 2024, and 2023, Board members and affiliated organizations provided \$5,938,769 and \$4,784,585 in revenue and support to FARA, respectively.
+This excludes the value of donated services described in Note B. The increase in Board member contributions from 2023 to 2024 was due primarily to the timing of restricted gifts received in 2024 for 2025 programs including for Institutional Research Programs described in Note J (\$500,000 restricted to 2025) and for Directed Research Projects (\$500,000 restricted to 2025) for TRACK FA neuroimaging study.

-NOTE J - RESEARCH AND PROGRAM COMMITMENTS
+NOTE I - RESEARCH AND PROGRAM COMMITMENTS

 Many of the research grants that FARA funds are for multiple years which means that FARA has commitments to funding ongoing research and grant programs, assuming that certain benchmarks or other criteria are met by the grant recipients by a certain point in time.
-As of December 31, 2023 and 2022, FARA had committed a total of \$3,607,946 and \$3,685,680, respectively, for the following year from the Grant Program and Directed Projects.
-The grants will fund various research projects, including drug discovery, gene and stem cell therapy, mechanism or pathway of disease, biomarker discovery and validation, cardiac research and the FA GCC natural history and clinical outcome measures study.
-These are in addition to commitments of \$2,445,086 and \$374,462 as of December 31, 2023 and 2022, respectively, for Institutional Research described in Note K. All commitments as of December 31, 2023 and 2022 are classified as with or without donor restrictions in Note C.
+As of December 31, 2024 and 2023, FARA had commitments of \$3,210,226 and \$3,607,946, respectively, for the following year from the Grant Program and Directed Projects.
+The grants will fund various research projects, including drug discovery, gene and stem cell therapy, mechanism or pathway of disease, biomarker discovery and validation, cardiac research, TRACK-FA neuroimaging study and FA GCC natural history study.
+This is an addition to commitments of \$2,445,086 as of December 31, 2024 and 2023, for Institutional Research described in Note J. All commitments as of December 31, 2024 and 2023 are classified as with or without donor restrictions in Note D.

-NOTE K - INSTITUTIONAL RESEARCH PROGRAMS
+NOTE J - INSTITUTIONAL RESEARCH PROGRAMS

 FARA has identified opportunities to fund research at institutions where there are multiple investigators with an expertise and commitment to FA research and/or opportunity to leverage technologies, innovation or new growth to the FA community.
-By establishing these institutional funding programs FARA is able to promote collaboration and synergy across basic, translational and clinical research, provide a longer-term commitment for research, attract new investigators, and leverage the institutions resources and engagement.
+By establishing these institutional research programs FARA is able to promote collaboration and synergy across basic, translational and clinical research, provide a longer-term commitment for research, attract new investigators, and leverage the institutions resources and engagement.

 The FA Center of Excellence ("COE") was established at the Children's Hospital of Philadelphia/University of Pennsylvania in 2014 with the Hamilton & Finneran families making a multi-year commitment to FARA and the COE.
-The COE is a translational research and clinical care center devoted to Friedreich Ataxia; expediting basic science and drug discovery findings to new treatments and dedicating resources to clinical research and care to further understand the disease, inform drug development and improve outcomes for individuals living with FA.
+The COE is a translational research and clinical care center devoted to FA: expediting basic science and drug discovery findings to new treatments and dedicating resources to clinical research and care to further understand the disease, inform drug development and improve outcomes for individuals living with FA.
 FARA has maintained this funding partnership with the CureFA Foundation (established by the Hamilton and Finneran families) to advance research through the COE.
-In 2020, FARA, in partnership with the CureFA Foundation, signed an agreement with the Children's Hospital of Philadelphia to contribute funds for COE research over the next three years.
-The agreement called for a charitable gift in the amount of \$425,000 per year for 3 years (through 2022).
-As of December 31, 2022, the commitment by the CureFA Foundation and payment obligations for the COE for all three years had been met and recorded on FARA's financial statements.
-In 2023, FARA, also in partnership with the CureFA Foundation, signed a new agreement with the Children's Hospital of Philadelphia to contribute funds for COE research over the next three years had been met and recorded on FARA's financial statements.
-In 2023, FARA, also in partnership with the CureFA Foundation, signed a new agreement with the Children's Hospital of Philadelphia to contribute funds for COE research over the next three years.
-This agreement called for a charitable gift in the amount of \$400,000 per year for 3 years (through 2025).
-As of December 31, 2023, the commitment by the CureFA Foundation and payment obligations for the COE for the first year have been met and recorded on FARA's financial statements.
+In 2023, FARA, in partnership with the CureFA Foundation, signed a new agreement with the Children's Hospital of Philadelphia to contribute funds for COE research over the next three years.
+The agreement called for a charitable gift of \$500,000 per year for 3 years (through 2025).
+As of December 31, 2024 and 2023, the commitment by the CureFA Foundation and payment obligations for the COE for the second year and first year, respectively, have been met and recorded on FARA's financial statements.